bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM is a W3C (World Wide Web Consortium) standard.
+The DOM defines a standard for accessing documents: "The W3C Document Object Model (DOM) is a platform and language-neutral interface that allows programs and scripts to dynamically access and update the content, structure, and style of a document."

 2. What is an event?

+HTML DOM events allow JavaScript to register different event handlers on elements in an HTML document.

 3. What is an event listener?

+HTML DOM events allow JavaScript to register different event handlers on elements in an HTML document.

 4. Why would we convert a NodeList into an Array?

 5. What is a component?

+Web components are a set of web platform APIs that allow you to create new custom, reusable, encapsulated HTML tags to use in web pages and web apps.

 ### Git Set up